TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 Standing up from the tub, Josee stared at a mirror and saw her body.
 Without any scars, all she saw was the pristine body of a young woman.

 '...
 In spite of her lazy nature.
 Josephine didn't have any excess fat.
-Oh wait, that might just be poverty'
+She was quite slendedr and petite-Oh wait, that might just be poverty'

 Suddenly, Josee realized that her muscles grew tighter, and that there was a certain strength in it.